renspringlea/ryba.ren/index.markdown

 * Bosnia: A Short History (Noel Malcolm)
 * Transgender and Non-Binary People in Everyday Sport: A Trans Feminist Approach to Improving Inclusion (Abby Barras)
 * Tattoo Traditions of Asia: Ancient and Contemporary Expressions of Identity (Lars Krutak)
-* Tattooing in Contemporary Society: Identity and Authenticity (Michael Rees)
 * Sacred As Secular: Secularization under Theocracy in Iran (Abdolmohammad Kazemipur)

 ## Blog